 LIFE − ARTIST OF SPIRIT LINE WORKS NANKOKU HIDAI −

 NANKOKU HIDAIARTIST OF SPIRIT LINE WORKS NANKOKU HIDAIIS THIS A SHO ?
-3. AFTER “DEN-NO-VARIATION ( LIGHTNING-VARIATION)”
+3. AFTER “VARIATION ON DEN (LIGHTNING)”

 IS THIS A SHO ?
 3